 Halloween & The Ancient Celtic Festival of Samhain

 I hope I find you all well.
-Next Tuesday will see people all around the world dressing up as ghouls and witches, trick or treating, lighting pumpkin lanterns and apple-bobbing as we celebrate Halloween.
+On Monday, people all around the world will be dressing up as ghouls and witches, trick or treating, lighting pumpkin lanterns and apple-bobbing as we celebrate Halloween.
 So where did it all start?
 In Ireland of course!
 Yes, the land that gave you Guinness, Riverdance, the tractor, the submarine and Tayto crisps is also the place that gave birth to Halloween as we know it.
 It all began with an ancient Celtic festival…..

 The roots of Halloween are firmly planted in ancient pagan Ireland.
 Samhain was the festival that marked the end of the Celtic year, the end of the harvest season and the beginning of winter and the darker half of the year.
 In ancient Celtic terms, 31 October would have been the equivalent of New Year’s Eve.
 It was believed that at this time of year the division between this world and the otherworld was at it’s most fragile, allowing spirits to pass through more easily.

 The entrance passage at Mound of the Hostages ancient passage tomb at the Hill of Tara is aligned with the rising sun at Samhain.
 This passage tomb is in the region of 4500 years old suggesting that Samhain was celebrated way before the Celts came along.